xtanaa001/academic-kickstart/content/research/applications.md

 # {{% /alert %}}
 +++

-I develop online decision-making algorithms and incentive mechanisms for resource allocation and scheduling in networked systems and platforms, where self-interested agents may appear sequentially, interact and possibly pursue conflicting objectives in the presence of dynamics, ranging from network connectivity to resource availability.
-Typical examples of such systems arise in
+My research centers around resource allocation and scheduling in networked systems and platforms, where self-interested agents may appear sequentially, interact and possibly pursue conflicting objectives in the presence of dynamics, ranging from network connectivity to resource availability.
+Typical examples of such systems include:

-- **Computer and Communication Networks**: the computer and communication networks have
+- **Computer Networks**: the computer and communication networks have

 {{< figure library="true" src="network_routing.png" title="A caption" lightbox="true" >}}

 - **Cloud Computing**: placing computing-intensive tasks at a centralized cloud has been proven not only efficient in the computational point of view, but also ecconomically.

 - **Smart Grid**: the power grid is undergoing a dramatic transformation...

+- **Smart Mobility**: the power grid is undergoing a dramatic transformation...

 **Recent Publications**: